Listing 15 entries:

-The lyric specifically refers to Relaxing at Camarillo, a jazz tune written in 1947 by Charlie Parker after he spent 6 months in the Camarillo State Mental Hospital recovering from a nervous breakdown.
+The lyric specifically refers to Relaxin' at Camarillo, a jazz tune written in 1947 by Charlie Parker after he spent 6 months in the Camarillo State Mental Hospital recovering from an alcohol and heroin addiction.

 Trivia fact: Groovin' High (also mentioned in the lyrics) is another jazz tune, written by Dizzy Gillespie and regularly performed by Parker.

 A style of trousers mostly worn by women.

 Capris (also known as "pedal pushers" or "clam diggers") originated in 1948 and were most popular during the late 50s and early 60s, but have come back into fashion in recent years.
 They are usually slim-fitting and are either knee-length, lower-calf-length, or somewhere in between.

 Named after the Italian island of Capri, where they first enjoyed popularity.

 Castle Bravo was the military codename for a 1954 US hydrogen bomb test at Bikini Atoll in the Pacific Ocean.

 The US carried out 23 such tests between 1946 and 1958, but Castle Bravo was by far the largest: roughly 1,000 times more powerful than the bombs dropped on Hiroshima and Nagasaki.
 A huge shot indeed!